-I have know these The Ghost Inside dudes forever.
+I have known these The Ghost Inside dudes forever.
 I think Andrew the longest.
 I photographed him in San Diego in his old band – they were called For The Fallen Dreams

 I look up to Vigil a lot.
-I have always had a thing for singers cause… they are the most fun to photograph for me, as I always wanted to be one – and still do.
-I have decided against it however for the greater good of human kind.
-Also Vigil plays magic and used to live in San Diego so naturally I like anyone I can cast spells with.
+I have always had a thing for singers because… they are the most fun to photograph for me, as I always wanted to be one – and still do.
+I have decided against it however for the greater good of humankind.
+Also, Vigil plays magic and used to live in San Diego so naturally, I like anyone I can cast spells with.

 My point is I go way back with this band, and the people in it – and also the crew that works for them.
 Their front of house – Tissue, was on one of my first UK tour with A Day To Remember.

-Anyway I went from airport, to rental car.
-To venue.
+Anyway, I went from the airport, to the rental car.
+To the venue.
 Here is my visual recap of the night.
 I’ll let the photos take it from here.
 Words, at least my words – just can’t compare to images.
 Thanks for having me, and thanks for coming back – we missed you dearly.